Please note: Some of these files are Adobe Acrobat® (PDF) formatted files. To view them, you will need to download the free Adobe Acrobat file reader.

 International Students (Students who are Not U.S. Citizens or Permanent Residents):

 In order to ensure international students are covered by a plan that provides coverage which meets or exceeds the Student Health Insurance Plan, international students are not eligible to waive BC’s Student Health Insurance Plan.
-If you are insured through 1) a parent/guardian/spouse’s health insurance plan offered through a U.S. employer, 2) a government sponsored program, (for example Government of Kuwait/UAE or Government of Saudi Arabia), or 3) MassHealth or a plan purchased through the MA Health Connector (except Health Safety Net, Children’s Medical Security or MassHealth Limited), you might be eligible to waive coverage.
+If you are insured through 1) your own or a parent/guardian/spouse’s health insurance plan offered through a U.S. employer, 2) a government sponsored program, (for example Government of Kuwait/UAE or Government of Saudi Arabia), or 3) MassHealth or a plan purchased through the MA Health Connector (except Health Safety Net, Children’s Medical Security or MassHealth Limited), you might be eligible to waive coverage.
 The waiver form for international students is available at www.bc.edu/ssforms.